 New York City and St. Louis, Missouri

-The Kelly’s Old Cabin Bitters is a dramatic example of a figural cabin bottle with a story.
-With a number of great examples that have been found in mining camps, privies and shipwrecks, a Kelly’s is extremely desirable for all bitters and figural collectors alike.
-Just about every serious collector wants a Kelly’s cabin at some point.
+Kelly’s Old Cabin Bitters is a dramatic example of a figural cabin bottle with a story.
+With a number of great examples that have been found in mining camps, privies, and shipwrecks, a Kelly’s is extremely desirable for all bitters and figural collectors alike.
+Just about every serious collector wants a ‘Kelly’ cabin at some point.
 The bottles also come in a stunning range of colors.

-Kelly’s is also about two partners who dodged Federal taxes as they produced a whiskey and called it a bitters.
-These partners were in the thick of the Great Whiskey Ring that involved President Grant in 1875 and this scandal pretty much ended the Kelly’s era.
+Kelly’s Old Cabin Bitters is also about two partners who dodged Federal taxes as they produced a whiskey and called it a bitters.
+These partners were in the thick of the Great Whiskey Ring that involved President Grant in 1875.
+This scandal pretty much ended the Kelly’s Old Cabin Bitters era.

-On March 22, 1870, John Garnhart was issued design patent 3,936 on his bottle.
+On March 22, 1870, John Garnhart was issued a design patent 3,936 on his bottle.
 It seems another bottle very similar to his design turned up early in 1870.
-This bottle was embossed with the following Holtzermann’s Patent Stomach Bitters.
-The bottle like the Kelly’s was in the shape of and very similar in detail to their bottle.
+This bottle was embossed Holtzermann’s Patent Stomach Bitters.
+The bottle was very much like Kelly’s Old Cabin Bitters in shape, form, and detail.
 The Kelly’s Old Cabin Bitters lasted until 1874 when quite a few bitters and whiskey manufacturers went out of business due to a great scandal.